GrimAnticheat/Grim/README.md

 # GrimAC

 **Currently too unstable to use in production.
 Work is being done on a partial rewrite to simplify the code, run block place/break/interact logic at the packet level, and to rewrite handling core netcode issues such as tick skipping and 0.03.
-No ETA on completion for this partial rewrite, it will be pushed when the partial rewrite is complete.**
+No ETA on completion for this partial rewrite, it will be pushed when the partial rewrite is complete.
+The rewrite also only supports 1.18 currently.**

-GrimAC is an open source anticheat designed for 1.17 and supporting 1.7-1.17.
+GrimAC is an open source anticheat designed for 1.17 and supporting 1.7-1.18.
 It will be sold for $15 on SpigotMC and other various websites, without obfuscation, DRM, subscriptions, or other nonsense that plague other anticheats.

 **Discord:** https://discord.gg/FNRrcGAybJ